 Anyway, we will have the opportunity to enjoy the Namibian food during the trip!

 Currently, the main payment option we have is the bank transfer.
 However, if you prefer it, we also have other payment options, such as credit or debit card, PayPal or Transferwise.
 Please notice that these other payment options may apply a commission fee.
 You can ask us about these different payment options.

 If you choose to pay by credit or debit card, or by PayPal, you can process your payment online, when you finish the booking process.
 For bank transfer payment, you just have to proceed with the booking and then, once you finish the process with the chosen payment method, you’ll receive an email with al the instructions and bank details.

-During this Namibia Photo Tour, we’ll be in nice hotels or lodges.
+During this Namibia Photo Tour, we’ll be often staying at some amazing lodges or hotels.
 Each traveller will be staying in a double twin room, shared with another participant of the tour.
 Rooms will always include a private bath.